Crow-22-01-2024/Crow-22-01-2024/README.md

 ### Projects
-- [WeatherCLI](https://github.com/Crow-22-01-2024/weathercliapp): A simple WeatherCLI app in R to check the weather.
+- [WeatherCLI](https://github.com/Crow-22-01-2024/weathercliapp): A simple WeatherCLI app in Rust to check the weather.
 - 🚧 *More projects coming soon...*